Smoothjedi/ArrayOperations/README.md

 ![ArrayOperations](../assets/Startup.png?raw=true)

 A good place to start is by loading data from a CSV.
-A test file, TestData.csv has been provided.
+A test file, TestData.csv, has been provided.

 ![ArrayOperations](../assets/LoadDataFromCSV.png?raw=true)